John C. B. Pendleton

-John Chester Backus Pendleton (September 26, 1871 – February 12, 1938) was an American football coach and stockbroker from Baltimore, Maryland.
-He was the head coach of the Rutgers Scarlet Knights football team from 1896 to 1897.
+John Chester Backus Pendleton (September 26, 1871 – February 12, 1938) was an American college football coach and stockbroker from Baltimore.
+He was the head football coach at Rutgers University in 1891 and from 1896 to 1897.
 He later became a member of the Baltimore Stock Exchange in 1897 and was employed thereafter as a stockbroker in that city.

 Early years and Rutgers

-A native of Baltimore, Maryland, Pendleton attended Princeton University.
+A native of Baltimore, Pendleton attended Princeton University.

-Pendleton served as the head coach of the Rutgers Scarlet Knights football team from 1896 to 1897.
-In two years as the head coach, he compiled a record of 8–13.
+Pendleton served as the head football coach at Rutgers University in 1891 and from 1896 to 1897.
+In three years as the head coach, he compiled a record of 15–18.

 Business and military career

-At the time of the 1900 United States Census, Pendleton was living in Baltimore and working as a stockbroker.
+At the time of the 1900 United States census, Pendleton was living in Baltimore and working as a stockbroker.

 In the Quindecennial Record of Princeton's Class of 1892, issued in 1907, Pendleton was described as being "the stockbroking member of the '92 syndicate that runs Baltimore."
 Pendleton wrote: "[T]he long, thing John, whom you once knew, is no more, as I now way two hundred and seventeen pounds in my birthday clothes.
 In the year 1897 I became a member of the Baltimore Stock Exchange, in which business I am still engaged, being associated with the office of H. A. Harrick.
 In January of this year I was lifted from the depths of single misery by being married, at which event Alf.
 Riggs ably assisted as my best man."

-At the time of the 1910 United States Census, he was living with his wife and mother-in-law in Baltimore and was employed as a stockbroker.
+At the time of the 1910 United States census, he was living with his wife and mother-in-law in Baltimore and was employed as a stockbroker.
 He retired from stockbrokering in 1914.
 He served in the United States Army as a first lieutenant in the Procurement Division at Washington, D.C. during World War I from August 20, 1918, to January 13, 1919.
-At the time of the 1920 and 1930 United States Censuses, Pendleton was living in Baltimore with his wife Mildred and listed no employment in the census records.
+At the time of the 1920 and 1930 United States censuses, Pendleton was living in Baltimore with his wife Mildred and listed no employment in the census records.